 You are of Ashkenazi Jewish (Eastern European) heritage.

-You are African American and have been diagnosed with breast cancer at age 35 or younger.
+You are Black and have been diagnosed with breast cancer at age 35 or younger.

 A man in your family has had breast cancer.